MikyGus/GodotAddonMenuSystem/README.md

 Note:

 	The most important setting is the Transition Type to be set to Pop

+	The About menu is the same as Settings menu

 ### Fade out and exit

 When we press `Exit` button we want to fade out and exit the game.